 2 To qualify for the Graduate Certificate in International Tourism Management, a student must achieve 60 points with 45 points at level 7 from courses listed in the Bachelor of International Tourism Management Table including course COMM570 (or approved alternative).

-Refer to the Bachelor of International Tourism Management Table on page 527.
+Refer to the Bachelor of International Tourism Management Table.